secretstartups/handbook/blog/release-posts/index.html.md

 - Working with the VP of Product Management to identify what to include in [What's New](/handbook/product/gitlab-the-product/index.html#using-whats-new-to-communicate-updates-to-users)
 - Monitoring the Slack Release Post channel to help answer questions and troubleshoot hurdles
 - Pinging the PMs and others as needed in Slack or MRs to help resolve feedback
-- Merging master into the release branch on a regular basis to resolve conflicts (do not rebase, please do `git pull origin master`, then `:wq`)
+- Merging master into the release branch on a regular basis to resolve conflicts using `/rebase`
 - Making sure we have the release post is **ready to merge two days before the 22nd**
 - [Communicate](#communication) directly with product managers using [#product](https://gitlab.slack.com/archives/C0NFPSFA8) on Slack as needed to field questions that come up from viewers of the release post blog once it is live on the 22nd
 - If you need additional support in engaging with the community, the Developer Evangelism team ([#developer-evangelism](https://gitlab.slack.com/archives/CMELFQS4B) on Slack) is available to support on [release days](/handbook/marketing/community-relations/developer-evangelism/hacker-news/#release-days)